Magisk-Modules-Repo/HideNavBar/README.md

 - All Custom ROMs who made my module an official feature in their ROM (AOSIP, Havoc & etc)

 ## Changelog
+### v13.0
+- Full AAPT rewrite
+- Added terminal config tool for changing each navbar parameter (To use it run the following on a terminal app su -c hn)
 ### v12.0
 - Fixed the Gcam lag when switching modes
 ### v11.0